 - First of all, cooking very fatty foods may cause a lot of flare up.
-You should trim excess fat off your meat. - Excess flaring usually means the burners controls are up too high, turning them down before flare-up occurs will usually prevent it happening in the first place. - Moving the meat away from the flare up will also reduce the problem. - Some very fatty foods are best cooked on the optional hotplates or indirectly with the hood closed.
-Never add more hotplates to the barbeque than the optional centre hotplate or baking dish and one additional optional side hotplate.
-At least one section of grill or empty space is necessary for ventilation and to prevent overheating.
+You should trim excess fat off your meat. - Excess flaring usually means the burners controls are up too high, turning them down before flare-up occurs will usually prevent it happening in the first place. - Moving the meat away from the flare up will also reduce the problem. - Some very fatty foods are best cooked on the hotplate or indirectly with the hood closed.
+Never add more hotplates to the barbeque than the optional half hotplate available.
 Always remember to switch the barbeque OFF once you are finished cooking.